Free School has expanded!

-We’re excited to announce that this year, the Dubuque Free School will be expanding from a one day event, as in past past years, to a new two-month format!
+We’re excited to announce that this year, the Dubuque Free School has expanded from a one day event, as in past past years, to a new two-month format!
 Classes will be offered from June 1 through July 30, allowing community members to teach multi-session classes, lead discussion groups, organize game nights, host community-organizing trainings, and so much more.
-Dedicated space will be reserved for social justice organizations, including Dubuque Harm Reduction, to hold drop-in office hours and collaborate with one another.
+Dedicated space has been reserved for social justice organizations, including Dubuque Harm Reduction and the Dubuque Queer Liberation Network, to hold drop-in office hours and collaborate with one another.

 About Free School